jcbain/gradient_dissents/content/blog/geographic-subsets.md

 ![KC 40km remake](/img/post2/kc_40_remake.png)

-Okay, the good news is that they create the same map.
+Okay, the good news is that my original solution and the second solution render the same map.
 That's a good sign that they are working.
-The bad news is that I want to zoom in a bit more.
-Let's say 20 kilometers from the city center BUT FIRST let's wrap this all up into a function.
+The other (neutral) news is that I want to zoom in a bit more.
+Let's say 20 kilometers from the city center.
+Since this task was becoming somewhat repetitive I thought a function could really help out...

 ```r
 subset_map <- function(df, long, lat, dist = 40000){